 This conversation was prompted by imaging responses to the comment, “I’m not doing anything wrong, so why should I worry about privacy?”
 This episode was recorded at Innovation Works on Thursday, May 24, 2018, with Emma Blue, Stuart Clark, Laura Camarra, Chris Gittings, and Jim Rule.

 This is a podcast about ‘reconciliation’ in Canada.
 We’re thinking about reconciliation in quotation marks because we want to critically analyze the narratives, power dynamics, potential pitfalls, practices, and consequences unfolding around us.
+(Full episode, 67 minutes)

 What is on the horizon for feminism?
 How has a heightened awareness of LGBT2Q+ experiences shifted our understanding about the nature of gender?
 Does the men’s rights movement reflect coherent concerns about masculine identity?
 What have been the ongoing consequences of movements like #metoo?
 This is a conversation about the future of gender in Canada.
 (Recorded live at Curious Public at Central Library on Monday, April 9, 2018.)

 Curious Public goes on the road to visit the Middlesex-London Health Unit to talk with Christopher Mackie (Medical Officer of Health) and Ana Ning (Associate Professor in Sociology) about psychoactive substances in our community.